prototypefund/Digital_Bargeld-docs/api-merchant.rst

   The wallet will inject an ``XMLHttpRequest`` request to the merchant's ``$pay_url`` in the context of the execution page.
-This mechanism is necessary since the request to ``$pay_url`` must be made from the merchant's origin domain in order to preserve information (e.g. cookies).
+This mechanism is necessary since the request to ``$pay_url`` must be made from the merchant's origin domain in order to preserve information (e.g. cookies, origin header).